donavon/lloop/README.md

 ![this might be a llama](https://github.com/donavon/lloop/blob/master/img/llama-small.png?raw=true)

-(this might be a llama)
+(this might be a llama. his name is lloyd)

 ## How do I get it?

-LLet's quickly get this out of the way.
+Llet's quickly get this out of the way.
 How do I get your aweome code?

 ```sh
 $ npm i --save lloop